azuredevcollege/trainingdays/day6/challenges/challenge3.md

 root@0f00f388b5e8:/test3#
 ```

-Type ```exit``` into all 3 terminals.
+Type ```exit``` in all 3 terminals.
 This will close the containers and they'll be automatically deleted.
-But volume will not be deleted and therefore we're gonna keep the files that we need.
-But now we're done so we can delete the volume too.
+But volume will not be deleted.
+Therefore we're gonna keep the files that we need.
+But now, we're done our exercise so we can delete this volume too.

 Type:
 ```shell